 Minimum-Maximum Elevation: 820m – 1.813m

-Places to Eat and Drink: no options during the hike
+Places to Eat and Drink: None during the hike

 When to Hike: late June-end of September